Rites of Spring: History

-AllMusic's Matt Kantor described the band's music as being at times "fast and furious" while also being "at other times lush and evocative though always with a sense of drive and melody."
+AllMusic's Matt Kantor described the band's music as being at times "fast and furious", while also being "at other times lush and evocative though always with a sense of drive and melody".
 Though rooted in the loud-and-fast style of hardcore punk, Rites of Spring is to be among the first bands who played music in the emotional hardcore genre, or what is now commonly and retrospectively called emo-core, a precursor of screamo.
 Jenny Toomey notes that, "Rites of Spring existed well before the term did and they hated it."

 They were influenced by The Faith (Eddie Janney's previous band) and their 1983 EP Subject to Change with their introspective lyrics and angry, melody-tinged songwriting.

 The band is named after the symphonic ballet The Rite of Spring by Igor Stravinsky.
-"We were reading about Stravinsky and the first [performance] where everybody beat each other on the head," Picciotto explained.
+"We were reading about Stravinsky and the first [performance] where everybody beat each other on the head", Picciotto explained.
 "Whenever you fuck with someone musically and they take their music really serious, they're gonna fuck with you back."
 Picciotto also said the band chose the name to reflect their desire to revive the D.C. punk scene.
-"We were trying to create a rebirth of what's going on here," he said.
+"We were trying to create a rebirth of what's going on here", he said.
 "It seemed to be stagnating for a long time and we just thought the name kind of fit the way we felt, a springtime type thing."

 Recordings

-Rites of Spring was the band’s eponymous debut album from 1985.
+Rites of Spring was the band’s first album.
 Its twelve songs were recorded at Inner Ear Studios in February 1985, produced by Ian MacKaye of Fugazi and Minor Threat and Michael Hampton of The Faith and SOA.
 It was released on vinyl in June of that year as Dischord Records No. 16.
-The album was re-released on CD and cassette in 1987, with an additional track from the same session, "Other Way Around," as well as the four songs from the Rites' follow-up EP, All Through a Life, Dischord No. 22.
-The CD and cassette originally retained the number "16" while the 1991 repress, as well as the 2001 remastered version of the same seventeen songs, were numbered "16CD" and given the new title End on End.
-Their first demo of six songs was recorded in April of 1984, almost a year before the sessions that became their debut album.
+The album was re-released on CD and cassette in 1987, with an additional track from the same session, "Other Way Around", as well as the four songs from the Rites' follow-up EP, All Through a Life, Dischord No. 22.
+The CD and cassette originally retained the number "16", while the 1991 repress, as well as the 2001 remastered version of the same seventeen songs, were numbered "16CD" and given the new title End on End.
+Their first demo of six songs was recorded in April 1984, almost a year before the sessions that became their debut album.
 It was released as a CD EP and 10" vinyl record in 2012 on Dischord Records with the catalog number 176.
 The band broke up in January 1986 soon after the sessions that produced the "All Through A Life" recording.